CharlesAnHalJulige/CharlesAnHalJulige.github.io/_posts/2017-01-27-1st_week_study.markdown

 Charles : do xml parsing, how about web crawling?

-Hally : Harmonics with Guitar code, OpenSource for Artists
+Harley : Harmonics with Guitar code OpenSource for Artists

 Jully : Artistic Way

 	- Date by myself
 	- Morning Paper
 	- Mission